chakflying/rpi-gps-recorder/README.md

 This is a simple command-line program that takes gps data from the Adafruit Ultimate GPS and writes to a .gpx file.

-It assumes the MTK3339 is pre-configured with baudrate 115200, and is on the pi's `/dev/serial0`.
+It assumes the MTK3339 is conected to pi's `/dev/serial0`.

 Update rate is set to 2Hz, and can be configured in code.